woodstockinst/woodstock-maps/README.md

 Woodstock Map Browser
 ---

 This map browser presents data for foreclosure, mortgage, income, jobs, and employment in Illinois.
+This documentation walks you through the setup of your system and the data update procedures.

 ## How do you maintain the site

-### Configure environment for python, git and node:
+### Configure you windows environment:

 1. Python
   - install
 2. Git
   - install
-  - [Follow the instruction]() to configure your SSH key for using GitHub.
+  - [Follow the instruction](https://help.github.com/articles/generating-ssh-keys#platform-windows) to configure your SSH key for using GitHub.
 3. Node
   - install
 4. GNU Make